MarcelliMentore/rusty/README.md

 > Here be dragons!
 As we plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes**.
 With oxy evolving, we'll annotate changes and highlight migration paths as we encounter them.

-## What is oxy?
+## What is Oxy?
-oxy is a Rust library for building scalable, modular, and ergonomic **LLM-powered** applications.
+Oxy is a Rust library for building scalable, modular, and ergonomic **LLM-powered** applications.

-More information about this crate can be found in the [official](https://docs.oxy.rs) & [crate](https://docs.rs/oxy-core/latest/oxy/) (API Reference) documentations.

-Help us improve oxy by contributing to our [Feedback form](https://bit.ly/oxy-Feeback-Form).

 ## Table of contents